-- the purpose and objectives of their stated activities; - the identity of the person(s) who own, control or direct their activities; - annual financial statements providing detailed breakdowns of incomes and expenditures; - records of domestic and international transactions that are sufficiently detailed to verify that funds have been received and spent in a manner consistent with the purpose and objectives of the organization.32
+- Requiring NPOs to maintain and make publicly available information on: (I) the purpose and objectives of their stated activities; and (2) the identity of the person(s) who own, control, or direct their activities. - Requiring NPOs to issue annual financial statements. - Requiring NPOs to have appropriate internal controls in place to ensure funds are accounted for and spent in a way that is consistent with the purpose and objectives of the NPO's activities. - Requiring NPOs to take reasonable measures to confirm the identity, credentials and good standing of associate NPOs. - Requiring NPOs to maintain, records of domestic and international transactions that are sufficiently detailed to verify that funds have been received and spent in a manner consistent with the purpose and objectives of the organization.